arabbika/my-aws-journey/01_Labs/04_Compute/01_EC2_Foundations.md

 # ◈ EC2 Foundations and Provisioning
 **Course ID**: `11-[CF]-Lab`

-## 🎯 Architectural Objective
+## 🎯 Project Goal
-Establishing a foundational compute environment to master instance lifecycle management, security group orchestration, and vertical scaling (compute/storage) within AWS.
+The goal of this lab was to get hands-on experience managing the lifecycle of an Amazon EC2 instance.
+I practiced launching a virtual server, automating software installation on boot, adjusting firewall rules, and modifying both compute and storage capacity on the fly.

-## ⚙️ Technical Implementation
+## ⚙️ How it Works
-* **Compute:** Provisioned a `t3.micro` instance using Amazon Linux 2023, initialized with a User Data script to automate the deployment of an Apache web server.
+Automated Provisioning: I launched an EC2 instance running Amazon Linux 2023 and passed a custom User Data bash script during creation to completely automate the installation and startup of an Apache web server.

-* **Network & Security:** Implemented a "Least Privilege" security model by explicitly configuring an Inbound Rule to permit HTTP traffic (Port 80) only after validating that the initial web request failed due to lack of permission.
-* **Lifecycle & Scaling:** * Performed vertical scaling by transitioning the instance type from `t3.micro` to `t3.small`.
-    * Executed storage expansion by modifying the EBS root volume from `8 GiB` to `10 GiB` to accommodate increased resource needs.
-    * Configured **Termination Protection** to prevent accidental resource deletion.
+Network Access Control: I managed the instance’s virtual firewall via Security Groups, troubleshooting web access by strictly controlling inbound traffic permissions.

+Instance Scaling & Governance: I manually performed vertical scaling to adapt to shifting workloads—upgrading the instance type and expanding the root Elastic Block Store (EBS) volume.
+I also applied safeguards to protect the infrastructure from accidental destruction.

 ## 📷 Lab Evidence
 | Task | Description | Evidence |